 Assess the need for dental radiographs of a new patient that presents to the dental clinic that follow the standards set by the American Academy of Oral and Maxillofacial Radiology, American Dental Education Association and U.S. Department of Health and Human Services.

-In the objective above, “assess” serves as a verb that describes an observable action, “dental clinic” describing the conditions under which the action takes place and the standards of the American Academy of Oral and Maxillofacial Radiology, American Dental Education Association and U.S. Department of Health and Human Services providing an acceptable performance level.
+In the objective above, “assess” serves as a verb that describes an observable action, “assessing the need for dental radiographs of a new patient;” with “dental clinic” describing the conditions under which the action takes place.
+The standards of the American Academy of Oral and Maxillofacial Radiology, American Dental Education Association and U.S. Department of Health and Human Services provide an acceptable performance level.

 A strategy for categorizing outcomes and, thereby, providing structure to objective writing is the use of a cognitive taxonomy and one of the best recognized cognitive taxonomies is that of Bloom’s.
 In this taxonomy, Bloom attempts to organize learning into levels according to the sophistication of mental effort necessary to meet a given goal.
 During the 1990s, a group of cognitive psychologists, curriculum theorists, instructional researchers and testing and assessment specialists convened to discuss the revision of Bloom’s original taxonomy.
-The result of their efforts was published in 2001).1 Both the original and the revised taxonomies are shown in Figure 2.
+The result of their efforts was published in 2001).1 Both the original and the revised taxonomies are shown in Figure 3.
 Differences to note are the change from nouns to verbs (e.g., Application to Applying) associated with each level.
 The categories knowledge, comprehension and synthesis from the old version were renamed as remembering, understanding and creating, respectively.
-And finally, the top two levels were switched, placing what was synthesis in the old version and renamed to creating in the new version, at the top of the pyramid.
-A list of action verbs can be found in Table 5.
+Finally, the top two levels were switched, replacing what was synthesis in the old version to creating in the new version (now found in the new version at the top of the pyramid) and dropping evaluation from the top of the pyramid in the old version, to second from the top in the new version.
+A list of action verbs can be found in Table 4.
 While it is not within the scope of this learning module to fully describe the process of revision of Bloom’s Taxonomy, there are many excellent resources on the internet to assist the reader in more fully understanding this revision and subsequent development.

 |The Cognitive Processes Dimension|